himanshu60/JavaScript-Basics/Caching.md

 Caching is like storing information or data in a handy place so you can access it quickly when you need it again.
 Imagine you have a favorite book you like to read.
 Instead of going to the library every time you want to read it, you keep a copy of the book on your bookshelf at home.
 That way, you can reach for it easily whenever you want without the hassle of going to the library.

-In the digital world, caching works similarly:
+In the digital world, caching works similarly

 **Types of Caching:**